dylan-chong/ex_structable/README.md

 # Fails validation, as expected
 ```

-And when we don't want validation...
+And when we don't want validation, the module is as clean as a whistle...

 ```elixir
 defmodule PointNoValidation do